tahoemph/blog-software/content/post/blog-setup.md

 A static site generator is one that takes some form of input for your site and generates matching html, css, and javascript.
-Note that the static in static site generator doesn't imply that your site doesn't use javascript but instead that the content of the site isn't gathered and built into the page in the viewers browser.
+Note that the static in static site generator doesn't imply that your site doesn't use JavaScript but instead that the content of the site isn't gathered and built into the page in the viewers browser.
 For a blog that consists of a mostly linear stream of content this isn't a restriction.
 If I was publishing a site